dagiteferi/ai-portfolio-platform/README.md

 *   **Vector Storage:** Embeddings are stored in a FAISS vector database for efficient similarity searches.
 *   **Chat Logic:** When a user sends a message, the system retrieves relevant information from the knowledge base, combines it with the conversation history, and generates a response using a large language model.

+## Documentation

+For a deeper dive into the project's architecture, components, and integration details, please see the [full documentation here](./Docs).

 ## Getting Started

 ### Prerequisites